rmawngh/rmawngh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a graduate student in the [Deep Image Processing Lab](https://sites.google.com/view/deepiplab/home?authuser=0), advised by Prof. [Seung-Won Jung](https://sites.google.com/view/deepiplab/home?authuser=0).
 I am currently pursuing the MS & Ph.D degree in Electrical Engineering at [Korea University](www.korea.ac.kr) in Seoul, Korea.
-Previously, I completed my B.S. in Electronic Engineering at [Kyunghee University](https://www.khu.ac.kr/kor/main/index.do).
+Previously, I completed my B.S. in Multimedia Engineering at [Dongguk University](https://www.dongguk.edu/main#none).
 My research interests are :
 - Computer Vision
 - Deep Learning
 - Domain Adaptation
+- Depth estimation

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.